 About the LI Lab

-We combine bioengineered materials with advanced manufacturing to develop bio-integrated technologies that allow us to precisely record, understand, and modulate biology.
+We combine precision manufacturing, biomaterials, and emerging biophysics to develop bio-integrated technologies that allow us to precisely record, understand, and modulate biology.
 We are particularly interested in applying these technologies to interrogate the complex nervous circuits and microbial activities.

 We hope these technologies and findings will eventually contribute to both human and planetary health through the creation of new diagnostics, therapeutics, and sustainable materials.